 Strongco is committed to meeting the communication needs of people with disabilities.
 We will consult with people with disabilities to determine their information and communication needs.

-Strongco has taken the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A:
+Strongco has taken the following steps to ensure all new websites and content on those sites conform to WCAG 2.0, Level AA:

 Strongco will take the following steps to make sure all publicly available information is made accessible upon request: